What’s Happening Now

 You can donate directly to the Maple Valley Food Bank, as well as the Toys for Joy program using the above QR codes.
 All collected food and toys will be distributed to members in the communities that we serve.

 The Jerry Woods Holiday Engine will be collecting food donations on each Friday and Saturday evening, December 2, 3, 9, 10, 16 and 17.
 Please check back for additional information or visit their website at: https://holidayengine.org/

 SHOW ME THE NUMBERS: Q3 2022 UNIT RESPONSE NUMBERS

-How many fires did we respond to last month?
+How many fires did we respond to last quarter?
 What types of calls do we respond to the most?
 How busy is the fire station in my community?
 Below is a table to help you understand how many responses your neighborhood fire station is dispatched to, along with the call types: Fire, EMS, Hazardous Materials, Service, and Other.

 The information below is RESPONSES not INCIDENTS.
 This table shows the amount of times individual fire unit(s) from each station respond to an incident, not the amount of incidents our department responds to.
 For example, a basic aid call will typically have a single fire department unit respond.
 This counts as one incident and one responding unit.
 In comparison, a house fire will have multiple units respond to the single fire incident.
 At each incident, there can be multiple units from different stations.
 This would register as ONE incident, but with MULTIPLE responses.

-|Station 45||Station 46||Station 71||Station 72||Station 73||Station 74||Station 75||Station 76||Station 77||Station 78||Station 80||Station 81||Station 83||Sept.
-Total|
+|Station 45||Station 46||Station 71||Station 72||Station 73||Station 74||Station 75||Station 76||Station 77||Station 78||Station 80||Station 81||Station 83||Q3 Total|